2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in Oregon

 Check out the film bachelor's degree programs at these schools if you want to attend one of the most popular in Oregon.

-Our analysis found University of Oregon to be the most popular school for film, video and photographic arts students who want to pursue a bachelor’s degree in Oregon.
+Our 2023 rankings named University of Oregon the most popular school in Oregon for film, video and photographic arts students working on their bachelor’s degree.
 Located in the midsize city of Eugene, UO is a public school with a very large student population.

 About 53% of the students majoring in film at the school are women while 47% are male.